NHL playoff ties: NHL takes control of Stanley Cup

 With the merger of the PCHA and WCHL in 1925 and the merged league's collapse in 1926, the NHL took de facto control of the Stanley Cup.
 While the Cup would not be formally deeded to the league until 1947, from 1926 onward the NHL playoffs and the Stanley Cup playoffs are considered synonymous.
 The NHL was subsequently divided into the Canadian and American divisions for the 1927–28 season.
-For 1927, six teams qualified for the playoffs, three from each division, with the division semifinals and finals being a two-game total goals affair, and the Stanley Cup Finals becoming a best-of-five series.
+For 1927, six teams qualified for the playoffs, three from each division, with the division semifinals and finals being a two-game total goals affair, and the Stanley Cup Final becoming a best-of-five series.
 1927 also saw the introduction of overtime and a reduction in the number of potential ties in "best of" series.
 In 1928, the playoff format was changed so that the two teams with identical division ranking would face each other (i.e., the division winners played each other, the second place teams play each other, and likewise for the third place teams).
-The first place series was a best-of-five affair, with the winner proceeding to the best-of-three Stanley Cup Finals, while the others were a two-game total goals series.
-The winner of the second and third place series played each other in a best-of-three series, with the winner earning the other berth to the Stanley Cup Finals.
-This format had a slight modification the following year, where the semifinal series became a two-game total goals affair and the Stanley Cup Finals became a best-of-five series.
+The first place series was a best-of-five affair, with the winner proceeding to the best-of-three Stanley Cup Final, while the others were a two-game total goals series.
+The winner of the second and third place series played each other in a best-of-three series, with the winner earning the other berth to the Stanley Cup Final.
+This format had a slight modification the following year, where the semifinal series became a two-game total goals affair and the Stanley Cup Final became a best-of-five series.
 The two-game total goals format was abolished in 1937, with those series being changed to best-of-three affairs.

-The 1951 playoffs saw the last tie in NHL playoff history when the Boston Bruins and the Toronto Maple Leafs ended game 2 of the 1951 Stanley Cup Finals ahead of the Sunday curfew in Toronto.
+The 1951 playoffs saw the last tie in NHL playoff history when the Boston Bruins and the Toronto Maple Leafs ended game 2 of the 1951 Stanley Cup Final ahead of the Sunday curfew in Toronto.